kdeng00/Icarus/README.md

 # Icarus

-Icarus is a music streaming API Server, allowing access to stream your personal music collection
+Icarus is a music streaming API Server, allowing access to stream your personal music collection.
+Currently Icarus only supports Linux.
+Specifically 64-bit linux systems.

 ### Interfacing With Icarus